-2.2.1 - The institution assesses the learning levels of the students and organises special Programmes for advanced learners and slow learners for Management programs and CUET for UG and PG programs.
+2.2.1 - The institution assesses the learning levels of the students and organises special Programmes for advanced learners and slow learners

+The University admits students into various programs based on the qualifying marks, entrance tests, and national examinations like MAT for Management programs and CUET for UG and PG programs.
 For professional programs like B.Ed., LLB, BA LLB, BBALLB, B.Pharm, BPT, USTM conducts its own entrance test.
+To support the diverse backgrounds of incoming students, the university has initiated several measures: